 - More than 85 hospitals and clinics (including 3 distinguished children’s hospitals), as well as several industry-leading biomedical research and pharmaceutical companies like GlaxoSmithKline, Merck, AstraZeneca, GE Healthcare, Johnson and Johnson, Wyeth, and Siemens Medical Solutions.

-- The second-largest concentration of health education and research.
-Approximately 10 percent of the workforce is employed in this industry, and one out of every six doctors in the U.S. has had medical training in Philadelphia.
+- Approximately 20 percent of the workforce is employed in the health care industry, and one out of every six doctors in the U.S. has had medical training in Philadelphia.

-- The fourth-largest metropolitan area population in the U.S.
+- The seventh-largest metropolitan area population in the U.S.

 Known as the city of neighborhoods, Philadelphia is comprised of many distinct districts that collectively make up one of the world’s most unique cities.
 On any given weekend, you can find several festivals and social celebrations taking place in many of the local neighborhoods.
 From the 9th Street Italian Market in South Philadelphia to the craft breweries of Fishtown, the character of each neighborhood adds to the cultural flavor of the city.

 In recent years, Philadelphia has become a foodie’s dream.
 While the cheesesteak and roast pork sandwiches remain city staples, famed chefs and restaurateurs like Steven Starr, Jose Garces, Masaharu Morimoto, Kevin Sbraga and many others have elevated Philadelphia’s restaurant scene to the world stage.